 As the capacity is reduced (small and medium-sized networks), all methods fail to fit the target function accurately over the entire input space.
 But whereas learned variance reliably reflects the errors within the training distribution, the parameter uncertainty methods fail to do so.
 These results support the idea that parameter uncertainty is insufficient for selective planning in the face of limited capacity.
-Instead, they suggest that a combination of a parameter uncertainty and model inadequacy would yield a more robust error detection mechanism than either individually, as is indicated by the rightmost column, which combines learned variance with ensembling.
+Instead,

 Figure 4.
 An evaluation of uncertainty methods on a simple regression problem when the model is subject to capacity limitations.
 The ground truth function is in blue in all plots.
 Each row presents the mean predictions and uncertainty estimates for a particularly-sized neural network after training for 300 epochs; each column presents the results for a particular uncertainty method.
-Uncertainty estimates are represented by shaded intervals; the estimated predictive uncertainty arising from parameter uncertainty is in purple; the learned variance is in red; darker purple/red intervals show mean $\pm 1$ standard-deviation and lighter intervals show mean $\pm 2$ standard-deviation.
+Uncertainty estimates are represented by shaded intervals; the estimated predictive uncertainty arising from parameter uncertainty is in purple; the learned variance is in red; darker purple/red intervals show mean \pm 1 standard-deviation and lighter intervals show mean \pm 2 standard-deviation.
 Learning rate is 0.001 for all methods; the results for other configurations of the learning rate (consistent with the results presented here) can be found in Appendix D.